Victoria and ACT

 In many areas, greyhounds are subject to Breed Specific Legislation, commonly known as “BSL” in Australia.
 This legislation places restrictions upon certain breeds of dogs.
 Most states in Australia list 5 prescribed breeds that fall under this legislation: American Bull Terrier, Fila Braziliero, Japanese Tosa, Dogo Argentina and the Presa Canario.

-In Victoria, NSW, WA and SA, greyhounds are impacted by BSL, although they are not considered a prescribed breed.
+In Victoria (on leash requiremen), NSW, WA and SA (on leash and muzzled), greyhounds are impacted by BSL, although they are not considered a prescribed breed.
 Queensland is moving towards leaving greyhound specific restrictions to the discretion and management of local councils.
 ACT does not have BSL but does have specific greyhound legislation that requires greyhounds to be muzzled and on leash in public places.
 Similarly, Tasmania does not have BSL, but they too have special legislation with respect to greyhounds that requires them to be muzzled and on leash.
 NT has no BSL and also no special laws for pet greyhounds.
 Please refer to the current laws for your State.

 What does this mean for greyhounds?

-In all Australian states excluding the NT and most recently many areas in Queensland, greyhounds are required by law to be muzzled and/or on leash at all times, including off-leash parks (except for Greenhounds in NSW).
+In all Australian states excluding the NT and most recently VIC, ACT and many areas in Queensland, greyhounds are required by law to be muzzled and/or on leash at all times, including off-leash parks (except for Greenhounds in NSW).

 All states excluding Tasmania that require greyhounds to be muzzled have an exemption option available involving the following:

-Victoria and Western Australia - greyhounds are required to successfully pass a temperament test which is conducted by the racing industry's "Greyhound Adoption Program" (GAP VIC and GAP WA) where the dog is required to stay in the GAP kennels for a period of 4 days.
+VWestern Australia - greyhounds are required to successfully pass a temperament test which is conducted by the racing industry's "Greyhound Adoption Program" (GAP WA) where the dog is required to stay in the GAP kennels for a period of 4 days.

 A similar test is conducted by GAP SA, and GAP QLD (for the remaining few councils that do require greyhounds to be muzzled) although the test in these states do not require any extended or overnight stay in kennels, but instead a self-guided training course prior to the test.